uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

 ### If you do not have a degree

-You can get qualified teacher status (QTS) as part of an undergraduate degree.
+You can get qualified teacher status as part of an undergraduate degree.

 Qualifications vary depending on the course.
-For example, you could get a BA honours with QTS or a BSc honours with QTS.
+For example, you could get qualified teacher status with a BA honours or a BSc honours.

 Courses typically cost £9,250 per year and can take up to 4 years but you can [get funding](https://www.gov.uk/student-finance-calculator).